-STEP 1 Guidance: The first step is to obtain relevant information about the building, the processes carried out in the building and the occupants of the building.
-Much of the relevant information can usually be obtained prior to carrying out a physical inspection of the premises.
+STEP 1 The first step is to obtain relevant information about the building, the processes carried out in the building and the occupants of the building.
+Guidance: Much of the relevant information can usually be obtained prior to carrying out a physical inspection of the premises.

 GENERAL Particulars

 Name of Landlord: A2Dominion

 Name of Managing Agent:

 Assessor Qualifications: FRACS

-Flats inspected: Flat No.'s A801, A404 & A307.
+Flats inspected: Flat No.'s 13, 18, 31 and 59.

-Areas of building to which access was not available: N/A
+Areas of building to which access was not available: No access to roof and plant room areas.
+No access to all risers.

 Code of practice the building was built to: Building Regulations at the time of construction.